EdgarLeos/Pokemon-HP-Predictions/README.md

 ## Summary
 The Pokemon-HP-Predictions project uses a modified regression model based on 8 numerical features: #, HP, Attack, Defense, Sp.
 Atk, Sp.
 Def, Speed, and Generation.

-After running our predictions, we observed that there was an accuracy of 99.98875% that the Pokemon's HP would be predicted correctly based on the stats of a Pokemon.
+After running our predictions, we observed that there was an accuracy of **99.98875%** that the Pokemon's HP would be predicted correctly based on the stats of a Pokemon.
+That's a really high percantage being predicted correctly.